max-brod/CalcTest2/README.md

 ### This console-only application contains basic arithmetic functions as a proof-of-learning milestone for myself and is not intended for production.
 Release included for testing.

+# Version 2.0 - Application improvements

+Changelog:
+- Function refractor to allow improvements
+- Implemented loop to "menu" (aka userInputControl) through function calls depending on the integer passed
+- On subsequent returns to menu, do not show userFirstOpen message
+- Exit message should now only display when entering "5" in menu to exit the program
+- Changes to header file to reflect changes
+- README now uses hyphens instead of asterisks for lists
+- README and future release tags now use subscript for dates instead of regular text (retroactively applied on README)
+- Updated bad descriptions in Version 1.0 release notes

+#### Desired changes:
+- Switch to C++ solution for pause and clear (currently uses batch arguments passed to console)

+<sub>Date of finish: 26.10.2022, 09:37 CEST</sub>

 # Version 1.0 - Initial release

 Features: